mr150/mlut-project/README.md

 //= includes/block.js
 ```

 All styles from `src/sass/` will be linted by [Stylelint](https://github.com/stylelint/stylelint).
+CSS properties order is linted according to [rational order](https://github.com/constverum/stylelint-config-rational-order) but not so strict.

 In the process of assembling styles, the [purgecss](https://github.com/FullHuman/purgecss) is used.
-If the css class is not used in html or js, it will be deleted from assembled css file.
+If the CSS class is not used in html or js, it will be deleted from assembled CSS file.

 For store third party libs use `src/libs/` directory.
 Files from this directory is not linted.
 Also they is ignored by git except for `mlut.*` files.